deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> Table 2 presents a comparison of different methods for achieving 70% sparsity in various LLMs, showing that EvoPress outperforms existing techniques in terms of both perplexity and zero-shot accuracy.
+> Table 2 presents a comparison of different methods for achieving 70% average sparsity in various LLMs, showing that EvoPress outperforms existing methods in terms of both perplexity and zero-shot accuracy.

 </details>